Lobau: Water

 The Josefsteg is a 135-meter-long pedestrian bridge in Vienna's Lobau area, spanning the Schröderwasser.
 It is surrounded by a sea of common reed (Phragmites australis).
 The bridge was rebuilt in 2020.

 Fauna

 Softwood riparian forests

 On newly deposited sand or gravel, influenced by the type of substrate and its proximity to the river, an initial plant cover establishes itself.
-This process marks the onset of typical cwetland succession.
+This process marks the onset of typical wetland succession.
 The succession typically begins with herbaceous vegetation, followed by the growth of willow shrubs, and ultimately leads to the development of wetland forest trees, resulting in the formation of softwood riparian forests.

 These forests are primarily composed of light-demanding deciduous trees, such as willows (Salix spp.) and poplars (Populus spp.), which require open, unshaded areas to thrive.
 Common species include white willow (Salix alba), crack willow (Salix fragilis), European ash (Fraxinus excelsior), black poplar (Populus nigra), and white poplar (Populus alba).